AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md

    <li>Click the <span class="bold">More</span> menu for the job role, then click <span class="bold">Set Projects' Planned Hours as Budgeted</span>.<br>The Project Budgeted Hours are calculated by the following formula:<br><code>Project Budgeted Hours = Project Planned Hours</code><br>The Project Budgeted Hours are added to the Role Budgeted Hours. </li>
    <li>(Conditional) If you have budgeted the hours for the users, click the <span class="bold">More</span> menu for the project, then click <span class="bold">Total Users' Budgeted Hours for Project</span>.<br>The Project Budgeted Hours is calculated using the following formula:<br><code style="font-style: normal;">Project Budgeted Hours = SUM(User Budgeted Hours)</code><br><img src="assets/budget-by-role-350x181.png" alt="budget_by_role.png" style="width: 350;height: 181;"></li>
   </ul></li>
- <li value="9">Click <span class="bold">Save</span>.<br>After you budget your resources in the <em>Resource Planner</em>, the Budgeted Hours for your resources and any cost associated with them are listed in the Business Case of every project.<br>For more information about understanding the Resource Budgeting area of the Business Case, see the article <a href="../../manage-work/projects/define-a-business-case/budget-resources-in-business-case.md" class="MCXref xref">Budget resources in the Business Case</a>.</li>
+ <li value="9">Click <span class="bold">Save</span>.<br>After you budget your resources in the <span>Resource Planner</span>, the Budgeted Hours for your resources and any cost associated with them are listed in the Business Case of every project.<br>For more information about understanding the Resource Budgeting area of the Business Case, see the article <a href="../../manage-work/projects/define-a-business-case/budget-resources-in-business-case.md" class="MCXref xref">Budget resources in the Business Case</a>.</li>
  <li value="10"> (Optional) Select the <span class="bold">View by User</span> view to notice any user overallocations or underutilization between the Available and the Planned Hours for each user.
 Budgeted Hours are not visible in the View by User view. </li>
 </ol>